Travel Insurance Claims in Canada: What You Need to Know

 Your perfect vacation can turn upside down fast.
 A cancelled flight, missing luggage, or a medical emergency might catch you off guard.
 Canadian travellers often wonder about travel insurance’s actual value.
 A recent survey shared by the Canadian Underwriter back in 2019 revealed that slightly more than a quarter of 1,000 Canadians surveyed have filed an insurance claim due to incidents experienced during travel.

-One-third (33%) of those claims were related to visits to a doctor, hospital or clinic, while flight delays account for one-quarter (24%) of claims.
+Of claims were related to visits to a doctor, hospital or clinic

 Medical Emergency Claims Abroad

-Medical emergencies can strike unexpectedly when you are travelling abroad.
-This makes medical emergency claims the most crucial part of your travel insurance coverage.
-Your government health insurance offers minimal protection outside Canada.
+Medical emergencies can strike unexpectedly when travelling abroad, making this coverage the most crucial part of your travel insurance.
+Your government health plan offers minimal protection outside Canada.

 According to Kanetix, “[Trip Cancellation & Interruption] are distinct coverages and need to be bought individually.”